albamrt/ANMDA_fMRI_behavior/README.md

 4. If wanted, upload the results back to GitHub.

-\* The files 'NMDAEvents.csv' and 'NMDAEventsProjecteAj-Treatment_DATA.csv' can be obtained from REDCap: the first one from exporting the instrument 'informacion demografica basica' and the second one from 'tratamiento'.
+\* The files 'NMDAEvents.csv' and 'NMDAEventsProjecteAj-Treatment_DATA.csv' can be obtained from REDCap: the first one from exporting the instrument 'informacion demografica basica' and the second one from 'tratamiento' (if needed, rename files to have those exact names).

 \** The file 'behavior.csv' can be created by using the script 'concat_behavior.py' on the cluster.
 It concatenates the behavior files located in '/archive/albamrt/MRI/behaviour'.